Valerie Banschbach Profile

 Chair of the Biology Department, Saint Michael's College, Colchester, Vermont.
 2005 - 2010.
 Served two terms as Chair of one of the largest departments at the College.

-Research on ants as bioindicators in a fire-dependent, threatened ecosystem: sandplain forest in Vermont.
+Research on ants as bioindicators in a fire-dependent, threatened ecosystems: Sandplain forest in Vermont.
 Since 2010, I have studied the ant biodiversity of burned and unburned plots of land in one of the most threatened forest types in the Northeastern United States, sandplain pine-oak-heath forest.
 This work is done in collaboration with the Vermont Army National Guard who own and manage the largest remaining parcel of sandplain forest in the state of Vermont.
 I have engaged 9 undergraduates in this work, and we have presented invited lectures, posters and talks at regional and national conferences in the USA and in India about the work.
 A peer-reviewed journal article describing some of our results appeared in the Northeastern Naturalist in 2014.
+In 2015, I worked with a Roanoke College student who received a Summer Scholar grant to and accompanied me to Vermont for fieldwork for his project for Honors in the Environmental Studies major.

 Research on ants as bioindicators in agro-ecosystems.
 I began this work as a Fulbright-Nehru Senior Scholar collaborating with researchers at the Wildlife Institute of India and at Navdanya, an NGO founded by Dr. Vandana Shiva.
 To date I have studied ant communities of rice paddies in Uttarakhand.
 Ongoing work will include the study of the roles of ants in local agroecosystems in Virginia.
 In Summer 2016, I am working with students on the ant communities of community gardens in urban and suburban settings to address the question of how urban biodiversity is affected by garden projects.